Gonzaga Preparatory School: Christian service

 As a part of its extensive service program, Gonzaga requires a semester course on Christian service of all seniors.

 Food drive

 The Gonzaga Prep Food Drive consistently gathers over 100,000 pounds of food each year before the Thanksgiving holiday.
 Recipients of collected groceries and turkeys include over two hundred families, the Colville Indian Reservation, the Spokane Tribe, the Morningstar Baptist Church, residents of Summit View Apartments, Second Harvest food bank, and many local food pantries.

 Athletics

 The Gonzaga Prep Bullpups compete in the 4A classification and are part of the Greater Spokane League, a league of 17 teams from around Spokane.
-As a member of the 4A Greater Spokane League, the Bullpups offer athletic opportunities in ten boys sports and ten girls sports: for boys, football, cross country, basketball, wrestling, soccer, tennis, baseball, track, lacrosse, robotics and golf; and for girls, volleyball, soccer, robotics, cross country, basketball, tennis, softball, track, golf, lacrosse, and cheerleading.
+As a member of the 4A Greater Spokane League, the Bullpups offer athletic opportunities in eleven boys sports and eleven girls sports: for boys, football, cross country, basketball, wrestling, soccer, tennis, baseball, track, lacrosse, robotics and golf; and for girls, volleyball, soccer, robotics, cross country, basketball, tennis, softball, track, golf, lacrosse, and cheerleading.
 Over sixty-five percent of Gonzaga Prep's student body participates in athletics.